noahehall/theBookOfNoah/aws_developer.md

     - advanced encryption standard (AES) 256
   29. what is the largest size file you can transfer to S3 using a put operation?
     - 5gb, after that you must use multipart upload
+  30. how do you delete multiple objects?
+    - use Multi-Object Delete to send multiple object keys in a single request to speed up your deletes
+  31. how is S3 data organized
+    - as a simple key-based object store
+    - you assign a unique object key that can be later used to retrieve the data
+      + keys can be any string, and constructed to mimic hierarchical attributes
+  32. can S3 data be downloaded via the BitTorrent protocol?
+    - yes, simply at the ?torrent param at the end of your GET request in the REST API
+  33. where is S3 data stored?
+    - specify a region when creating an S3 bucket
+    - within that region your objects are redundantly stored on multiple devices across multiple facilities
+  34. how do you decide which region to store data?
+    - near your customers, data centers, or other AWS resources in order to reduce data access latencies
+    - remote from other operations for geographc redundancy and disaster recovery purposes
+    - enables you to address specific legal and regulatory requirements
+    - reduce storage costs by choosing a lower priced region to save money
+  35. how much does S3 cost?
+    - per gb for storage
+    - network transferred in
+    - network data out
+    - data requests
+    - data retrieval
+  36. how secure is S3?
+    - only the bucket and object owners have access to S3 resources by default
+    - supports user authentication
+    - bucket policies and access control lists
+    - securely up/download via https
+    - data access auditing
+    - data encryption
+  37. how do you get data into S3-IA
+    - directly put them there
+    - set lifecycle policies to transition from standard to IA
+  38. how do you get data into Glacier?
+    - use lifecycle rules to automatically archive sets of s3 object to glacier based on lifetime
+  39. how long does it take to retrieve objects from Glacier?
+    - expedited: 1-5 minutes
+    - standard: 3-5 hours
+    - bulk: 5-12 hours
+  40. how much data can you retrieve for free?
+    - 10gb/month
+  41. what are S3 event notifications?
+    - sent in response to actions (put, post, copy, delete) in S3
+    - are sent via SNS, SQS, or Lambda
+    - useful for integrations with workflows, alerts, or other actions/triggers e.g. to transcode media files when they are uploaded
+  42. does s3 support website redirects?
+    - yes, you can set rules on your bucket to enable automatic redirection
+    - you can also configure a redirect on an individual s3 object
+  43. what is S3 storage class analysis?
+    - you can analyze access patterns and transitiont he right data tothe right storage class
+    - automatically identifies infrequent access patterns to help you transition storage from standard to IA
+    - you use an identified pattern to create lifecycle policy based on the pattern
+  44. what is S3 inventory?
+    - provides a scheduled alternative to S3 synchronous list api
+    - provides a CSV flat-file output of your objects and their corresponding metadata on a daily/weekly basis for an S3 bucket or a shared prefix
+    - can be used as a reaady-made input into a big data job/workflow application instead of the syncrhonous S3 list api
+  45. what are S3 object tags?
+    - key-value pairs applied to S3 objects which can be created, updated, or deleted at anytime during the lifetime of the object
+    - enables you to create IAM policies, setup lifecycle policies, and customize storage metrics (cloudwatch)
+    - useful for S3 object management
+    - costs 0.01/month per 10k tags
+  46. what is lifecycle management?
+    - ability to define the lifecycle of an object with a predefined policy and reduce your cost of storage
+    - as data matures it becomes less critical, less valuable and/or subject to compliance requirements
+  47. what is cross-region replication (CRR)
+    - every object uploaded is replicated to a destination bucket in a different region that you choose
+    - configured at the bucket level
+    - can be used with lifecycle rules on the source and destination buckets
+  48. what is S3 transfer acceleration
+    - enables fast, easy, and secure transfers of files over long distances between your client and amazon s3 bucket
+    - leverages cloudfront's globally distributed Edge Locations
+    - useful if your app is:
+      + uploading to a centralized bucket from eogrpahically dispersed locations
+      + regularly transferring  GBs or TBs of data across continents

 # Elastic Beanstalk
   1. is elastic beanstalk free ?